 Even if it were shown that there is a genetic component to homosexuality, that would still not make it right.
 Compare, for example, alcoholism.
-It is generally believed that there is an inherited tendency for alcoholism.
+It is generally believed that there is an inherited tendency to alcoholism.
 But that inherited tendency does not condone the behavior, nor does one who inherits the trait necessarily become addicted to alcohol.
 Society tries to compassionately help those caught in that addiction.
 While difficult, many people inflicted with alcoholism are successful in reforming their lives.

 To take the view that we all have the right to act on our natural impulses would be to logically affirm even sociopathic behavior.
 Our natural instincts are selfish and often destructive to others.
 A functioning society demands that we put aside our natural tendencies in many cases.

 Depression is another illness that is apparently often genetically related.
 But again, the source of the illness does not dictate our attitude toward it.

 Consider the reasoning by this person who left the gay lifestyle: Born this Way but Reborn.